- The Beholding the Definition of Marriage

-God’s relational covenant with his people demonstrates how the Bible defines a covenant marriage.
+God’s relational covenant with his people demonstrates the definition of a covenant marriage.
 The divine character of God forms a covenant identity that pursues one’s beloved diligently in a sacrificial way to promote relationship and further unity.

-However, there is no debate that a covenant is a biblical term to demonstrate how God works and interacts with his people.
+However, there is no debate that a covenant is a biblical term to demonstrate how God interacts with his people.
 The word covenant describes how biblical marriage ought to be.
 Isaiah 55:3 states, “Incline your ear, and come to me; hear, that your soul may live; and I will make with you an everlasting covenant, my steadfast, sure love for David.”
 A divinely witnessed promise of love summarizes the covenant way.
 The sacred relationship invokes divine integrity in steadfast commitment and love.